Mid-Century Modern Landscape Design In Portland

 The key is to respect and highlight the home's natural lines.
 If you have one of the Rummers in Garden Home, you don't want to hide it behind a hedge or busy planting beds.
 And while we love a graceful curving path as much as anyone- it probably won't complement your home's strong modern lines.

 There are many landscape styles that can work with a mid century home, they just have to be employed in the right way.
 That's where we come in.
-Ben Bowen, landscape designer at Ross NW Watergardens, loves mid century modern.
+Ben Bowen, landscape designer at Ross NW Watergardens, loves mid century modern and will help you do it right.

 Elements of Mid-Century Landscape Design: